tomw1808/RefugeeBuddyAndroid/README.md

 * No shady things: The source code is openly visible.
 We don't collect more than necessary.
 If you feel things should be done in a different way, shoot me an email, make a pull request.
 I'm happy to change things.

 ## Background & My Person
 Initially I did this, because I was trying to re-learn Java for Android.
+I wanted to learn more about the Android GPS system and kind-of re-learn what I once knew already from some apps I was writing 2011/2012.
 In mid January 2016 I thought I could write something useful, something with news and maybe a little bit location aware software.

-I'm the founder of the [newscombinator](http://www.newscombinator.com) and I am working in the finance sector.
+This is what came out.
 If this app helps anybody I'm more than happy.

-### Refugee News
-The news in the app are coming conventiently from my own side project, the [newscombinator smart-filters](http://www.newscombinator.com/smartfilters), which is a news aggregation service where machine learning filters are applied on top of it.
-You can directly open the news in the [newscombiantor-live-app](http://live.newscombinator.com/#!/96), a foundation-project which is also [open source](https://github.com/tomw1808/newscombinator-live).

 ### Location Service
 The location service was actually the "side" service to the news service, but it turned out that I found it far more important than the news service.